pallets/click/docs/options.rst

 .. currentmodule:: click

 Adding options to commands can be accomplished with the :func:`option` decorator.
+At runtime the decorator invokes the :class:`Option` class.
 Options in Click are distinct from :ref:`positional arguments <arguments>`.

 Useful and often used kwargs are: